-Here for past 10 years Global NEX tracker is up the most at +135%, a solar-only theme is nearly tied, while ECO is 3rd best, +92%.
-The start leaves behind a Great Recession that thunderously dropped all 2008-2012.
-That had put in bottoms at many tech stories, many moving well up afterwards.
+This period leaves behind a Great Recession that thunderously dropped all 2008-2012 that had put in bottoms at many tech stories, some moving well up after.
 But not so energy, which got hit harder, stayed down longer.
-Especially seen in dirty themes, much in energy went on falling those 2010s, no immediate rebounding up.
+Especially as seen here in the dirty themes, falling terribly, so much in energy went on falling the 2010s, no immediate rebounding up.

-Rolling Past 10 Years from March 2012 to March 2022:
+Rolling Past 10 Years from June 2012 to start of June 2022:

-Hard to see as so far down, oil and gas in orange/yellow are down -80%.
-Here's 2 new energy themes: an excellent solar-only index basket capturing that theme; and an actively-managed global clean energy mutual fund added too showing its very tough to beat passive ECO/NEX!
-3 major Indexes' lines are removed, for better visual clarity.
-Of note 2010-2019 was tough: an independent ECO tracker start of 2010 was 55: it later ended 2019 at 34 so down.
-An independent global NEX tracker in 2010 was 16: it ended 2019 at 14 so down.
+Hard to see for being so far down, oil and gas in orange/yellow are down here around -60%!
+Of course, they'd jumped later, 2021/2022 - but put in context of the past 10 years, that did little to make up for the arduous and prolonged decline they've suffered for a decade!

-Globally, NEX is most positive of these 5 themes the last 10 years, as noted is +135%.
-Tied with NEX in light blue, is that excellent solar-only basket in pink above.
-ECO in darker blue is positive too for past 10 years, at +92%.
-Next is that active-managed alternative energy fund in purple up +75%.
-Meanwhile oil & gas are plumbing depths, far down -80% even after recent gains.
-A tale of two cities for the Past 10 Years: there were Big Declines in Dirty energy - vs Clean being all Well-Up to varied degrees.
-Until of course 2021/early 2022's gains for both oil & gas, while clean plummeted - that might, possibly begin to create a new narrative.
+3 major, broader Indexes' lines - for the Dow, the S&P500, and an all country world theme have been removed from here as noted for better visual clarity.
+As we see, all of 2010-2019 was tough: an independent ECO tracker at start of 2010 was 55: it ended 2019 at 34 so down.
+An independent global NEX tracker in 2010 was at 16: it ended 2019 at 14 so down.

-So very highest here are Global NEX/tied with solar-only independent Index, and ECO Index outperforming vs. other energy here - and showed yet again it's very tough for active funds to beat Indexes.
-And all the clean baskets trailed broad Indexes not seen here, like S&P500.
-Fossils far down.
-As time rolls on, past earlier tough years in green Indexes like global NEX may begin telling a new story.
-As shown next, just how an NEX captures the global new energy story, thus the theme's definition is no backroom matter; it's very consequential.
+Notably, clean is starting to do well here, from 2020.
+Solar-alone, and clean new energy innovation NEX are the most positive of these 5 themes last 10 years, over +300% and +200%.
+NEX in light blue and excellent solar-only basket in pink rise hard above.
+ECO in darker blue has fallen a lot - but is still is up +150% - like active alternative energy.
+All good - versus fossils!
+A tale of two cities for Past 10 Years: there were first Big Declines in Dirty energy - vs Clean all Well-Up to varied degrees.
+Until of course, next, 2021/2022 gains in both oil & gas - while clean then plummeted - that might, possibly begin a new narrative.
+As time rolls on, earlier tough years for green Indexes like global NEX may begin telling a new story.
+As shown next, just how a theme like NEX captures the global new energy story, the theme's own definition is no backroom matter; it's very consequential.

-The NEX as first for Global Clean Energy - consider it vs. a differing younger theme:
+NEX: the first Global Clean Energy Index - vs. a younger, narrower not-as-clean theme:

-Consider next major differences between our Global NEX plus trackers in US and in Europe vs. a different, younger, other global clean energy Index plus trackers in US and in Europe.
-That other global Index has several characteristics which set it well apart from NEX.
-One, has been that other Index had before been maybe a better choice for a highly concentrated basket made of biggest caps only, with little/no exposure to energy storage, electric vehicles, fuel cells, H_2 more.
-Because that other basket was so very concentrated, not-so-clean - it differed from the clean global clean energy NEX that's more diverse with solar, wind, EVs, energy storage, hydrogen, decarbonization etc. There are many other contrasting differences.
+Consider next key differences between our Global NEX with trackers in US and Europe - vs. a differing, younger other global clean energy Index with trackers too in US and Europe.
+That other global Index has several characteristics that set it well apart from NEX.
+One long had been that other Index was maybe a fine choice if wanted a highly concentrated basket made of biggest caps only, narrower with little/no energy storage, electric vehicles, green H2 etc. Because that other basket was very concentrated, skewed, plus not-as-clean - it differed from the original NEX that's instead clean and with diverse with solar, wind, EVs, energy storage, hydrogen, decarbonization etc. There's also several more contrasts too.

-For example, late 2021 the green NEX's rating on carbon was far better/and more deeply green - than that other Index.
-The NEX is also steeped in diverse new innovation, unlike an old GICS (Global Industry Classification System) built on 1999 nomenclature.
-One result has been that other global basket has long fallen heavily within what GICS calls "Utilities".
-So, if aiming for not-as-clean, narrower concentration, just biggest names only, sparse or nothing in key energy storage, or in EVs - then that other basket had maybe been a better choice.
+For example, the NEX is quite clean: it has a rating for low & zero-carbon that's far better, more deeply green - than that other Index.
+NEX is also steeped in diverse new energy innovation - so unlike old GICS (Global Industry Classification System) 1999 nomenclature that puts that other global basket heavily in brown, what GICS calls power "Utilities".
+If one had aimed for a not-so-clean, narrowly concentrated other theme of biggest names, little in new energy storage, or EVs - then that other basket was maybe a fine choice.